lilianpatinoortiz/prework-study-guide/README.md

 After running the project you will be able to access some basic notes from my pre-work as shown in the below image.
 You will find one section for each topic: HTML, CSS, Git and JS.

+You can also access the deployment of the pre-work here: https://lilianpatinoortiz.github.io/prework-study-guide/

 ![alt text](assets/images/ss.png)

 ## Credits